Health and Wellness Writing by Susan A. Knight

 Picture

-From morning till night, you have a lot going on.
-To keep up with everything, you need to manage your time and maximize your energy.
-That means avoiding all those bad habits that are guaranteed to waste your time and drain your energy.
+From morning till night, you have a lot going on; it often feels like there aren't enough hours in a day to get everything done.
+To keep up with it all, you need to be focused and on your game.
+That means avoiding those habits that wind up wasting your time and draining your energy.

 The following five habits are easy to fall into, especially when you’re busier than usual.
 But they’re not helpful.
 These habits distract you from the things you really should be focused on.